Designing a customer-centered web experience for VR development

 In hindsight, I would’ve opted for a larger testing group — 15 participants.
 For one, usability testing would be more focused for each user type, providing more substantial results.
 Also, the tests could be shorter, around 30 minutes, alleviating some of the exhaustion participants experienced toward the end of the hour.

-Understanding XpertVR through the users
+Understanding XpertVR users

 The user interviews provided important insights about overall usability.
 Comparing the XpertVR site to its competitors, users felt frustrated by large amounts of white space separating sections of content.
 None of the users scrolled below 50 percent of the homepage content.
 They also felt overwhelmed by large sections of copy without clear CTA’s to guide them toward the information I asked them to find.